NFL picks, predictions for Week 14: Bills shock Steelers; Browns get revenge on Ravens; Bucs right the ship - Up News Info

 Sunday, 8:20 p.m.
 ET, NBC

 The Steelers are on their third game in 12 days, and it’s a tough spot at Buffalo.
 The Bills also are coming off a short week, but they are 5-1 at home.
-Josh Allen makes the most of the opportunity by ending Pittsburgh’s perfect season.
+Josh Allen makes the most of the opportunity by handing Pittsburgh a second loss.

 Pick: Bills 26, Steelers 20